How do I assign a graded discussion to an individual student?

 Edit Due and Availability Dates

 In the date fields, add your preferred date(s) with the following options:

-- Available From : Set the date and time when the Assignment will become available.
+- Available From : Set the date and time when the graded discussion will become available.

-- Until : Set the date and time when the Assignment will no longer be available.
+- Until : Set the date and time when the graded discussion will no longer be available.

 Note: Beneath the Due Date and Availability date fields, Canvas will display the time zone date and time according to context.
-If you manage courses in a time zone other than your local time zone and create or edit a due date for an assignment, the course and local times are displayed for reference.
+If you manage courses in a time zone other than your local time zone and create or edit a due date for a graded discussion, the course and local times are displayed for reference.

 View Due Date Warning

-If you do not add all course sections to the assignment, you will see a warning message asking you if you want to add those sections.
-For example, the sample course in this lesson has 8 sections.
-Sections C, E, and H were added to the assignment, but the remaining sections were not.
+If you do not add course sections to the assignment, you will see a warning message asking you if you want to add those sections.

-Note: This warning message will not appear if Everyone else is assigned as any of the sections.
+Note: This warning message will not appear if Everyone or all course sections are assigned to the assignment.

 View Date Error